tekumara/notes/macos-keychain.md

 ```
 aws-vault wants to use the "aws-vault" keychain
 ```

-NB: the `login` keychain is unlocked when you login.

 When an keychain is unlocked and an application wants to use an item in the keychain you'll be prompted, eg: